Our Book Binding Methods Explained

 Wire Bound Books

-Saddle Stitched Books
+Saddle Stitched Booklets

 Saddle Stitching refers to a very popular book binding method in which folded sheets are gathered together one inside the other and then stapled through the fold line with wire staples.
 Available as square back as well as standard.